davidthewatson/davidthewatson.github.io/src/about/index.md

 ### About David Watson

+<img class="portrait" src="/images/dave_moto.jpg"></img>

 Why a motorcycle?

-<img class="portrait" src="/images/dave_moto.jpg"></img>
+In shorts and a t-shirt?

+You'll note I'm not actually _riding_ the motorcycle in the picture.
+I commuted for years in heavy city traffic with a helmet, jacket, jeans, gloves, and boots.

+Dress for the fall, not for the ride.

+You won't see me on a _moving_ motorcycle in shorts, sandals, and a t-shirt.

-I've been obsessed with locomotion since I learned to ride a bike the summer before kindergarten.
+At any rate, I've been obsessed with locomotion since I learned to ride a bike the summer before kindergarten.

 I learned to skate the previous winter.
 Dad filled the backyard with water and let it freeze.